<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Fuel Capacity: 6.1 gallons

-Last big not least is the venerable KLR 650, Kawasaki's unkillable tractor that's introduced more people into the world of dual sport adventure than any other bike we can think of.
+Last but not least is the venerable KLR 650, Kawasaki's unkillable tractor that's introduced more people into the world of dual sport adventure than any other bike we can think of.

 Of the big three 650s, the Kawasaki is by far the least thrilling of the bunch.
 Even compared to the DR or XR, the KLR's lumpy motor feels agricultural, never wanting for torque but always wanting for pep.